wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hbase-geo-replication-configure-vnets.md

 ###Create local networks

 When you create a VNet to VNet configuration, you need to configure each VNet to identify each other as a local network site.
-In this section, you’ll configure each VNet as a local network.
+In this section, youâll configure each VNet as a local network.
 The local networks share the same IP address spaces with the corresponding VNet.

 ![Configure Azure VPN site-to-site configuration - azure local networks][img-vnet-lnet-diagram]